ipython/ipython-in-depth/Exercise-2/Exercide-2.md

     - Do “New View into File” from the tab context menu.
     - Scroll down to the bottom of the notebook in one frame, and drag a cell from the top of the file to the bottom by dragging between the two windows.

+## Files + consoles
+- binding multiple documents to the same kernel (Section II)
+    - New Console for Notebook
+    - R-Markdown workflow. - live editing demo
+    - Python code file + console workflow
+    - Open in classic notebook, modify, save and reopen in Lab.
+    - Try creating new document/notebook/terminal/console

 - Try arranging different layout, and refresh the page.
 Get a feeling of which layout element persist across refresh
     - TODO :arranging things side-by-side.
 Come up with specific layouts they have to get
     - Try to find information about "single-document mode"

-- binding multiple documents to the same kernel (Section II)
-    - New Console for Notebook
-    - R-Markdown workflow.
-    - Python code file + console workflow
-    - Open in classic notebook, modify, save and reopen in Lab.
-    - Try creating new document/notebook/terminal/console
+- TODO : CSV viewing
+- TODO : Json/GeoJson.

 - Look in the help menu how to open same notebook in classic notebook